 Homework.
 Problem sets will be posted on the course website every one or two weeks.
 The due date will typically be one week after the assignment is posted.
-Problem sets should be printed out and handed in to the preceptor on the due dates.
+Answers must be submitted electronically in the form of a single PDF document.
 Late assignments will not be accepted.
-Feel free to work in groups no larger than 3 students for the exercises, and you may turn in one exercise for the entire group.
+You may form groups of at most 3 students and turn in one answer for the entire group.
 Moreover, you may discuss the exercises with any of your classmates.
-We reserve the right to subtract points for sloppy exposition, including unreadable code or poor document structure.
+Problem sets will be graded coarsely; however, we reserve the right to subtract points for sloppy exposition, including unreadable code or poor document structure.
 If you find a grading error, please resubmit your problem set along with a one-paragraph explanation; the instructors reserve the right to re-grade the entire problem set.

 Exams.
-The course will feature a final exam.
+There will be a two-hour final exam.
 No collaboration is allowed on the final.

 Grading.
 Your final course grade will be an average of your grade in parts 1 and 2.
-The grade for part 2 will be a monotonic function of the weighted average of (i) the average problem set score (20% weight) and (ii) the final exam score (80% weight).
+The grade for part 2 will be a monotonic function of the weighted average of (i) the average problem set score (25% weight) and (ii) the final exam score (75% weight).